 - Integrations with CRM platforms such as Zendesk and Salesforce

 While it is certainly possible for you to find an on-premise solution with a few of these features, you're likely to find more with a hosted provider that is focused on rolling out cutting-edge solutions to its customers.
-As a person responsible for smart IT decisions, you might consider cloud phone system providers with an eye for long-term operational improvements you can make for your business.
+If you’re the person responsible for smart IT decisions, consider cloud phone system providers with an eye for long-term operational improvements you can make for your business.